kevinolega/callcentertrainingtips/_posts/2019-06-04-write-spiel.md.md

 What parts of the spiel are the same on different situations?

-Usually it's the opening spiel.
+Usually, it's the opening spiel.

 So.